 Law of succession in South Africa

 Inheritance law in South Africa applies to everyone who owns property in the country.
-South African inheritance law is covered by three parts:
+Law of succession in South Africa is covered by three parts:

 The law of succession in South Africa generally allows residents to dispose of property as they wish with minimal restrictions, if they draw up a will.
 The main limitation is that if the surviving spouse has been excluded in a will and they are unable to maintain themselves, they can make a claim on the deceased estate through the Maintenance of Surviving Spouses Act.

-If there is no surviving spouse or dependants the estate is divided among parents and/or siblings or, if none, the nearest blood relatives.
+If there is no surviving spouse or dependents the estate is divided among parents and/or siblings or, if none, the nearest blood relatives.

 The South African Revenue Service (SARS) provides more information on the law of succession in South Africa.